 Real estate was the 3rd most common way for someone to be on the Forbes billionaire list.
-10% of billionaires made their fortune through real estate.
+Additionally, 10% of billionaires made their fortune through real estate.
 This followed behind Finance and Retail.

 What are some Methods to Build Wealth with Real Estate Investing?

 There are many niches within real estate investing to choose from.
 But, ultimately it comes down to which one fits your personality, temperament, and goals the best.